Quiche Lorraine is the perfect centerpiece for brunch. It can be made the night before and has the best combination of flavors and ingredients!

 This is a brief overview of how to make this delicious brunch recipe.
 For the full recipe with all of the measurements, please see the recipe card at the bottom of the post.

-- Make the pie crust.
-You can absolutely buy a store-bought crust, but I love our fool proof easy pie crust recipe.
+You can, of course, buy a store-bought crust, but I love my fool proof easy pie crust recipe.
 It’s perfectly flakey.
 It is helpful to make the crust the day before you are making your quiche since it needs an hour in the refrigerator before rolling.
+After you roll out the pie crust, you will want to wrap it in plastic wrap and chill it in the refrigerator for 30 minutes.

-- Make the bacon.
 A key part of this recipe is the delicious bacon.
 It is helpful to make it while waiting for the crust to chill.

-- Make the quiche filling.
 Whisk together the eggs, milk, cream, seasonings, cheese, and bacon.

-- Bake the quiche.
 Pour the filling into the warm pie curst and bake.
 Allow it to cool for an hour before slicing.

 Reheating Quiche